25 Unbeatable Things to Do in Saint Martin and St. Maarten

 We also loved getting our Italian on at Spiga, which serves up yummy home-made pasta.

-Keep in mind: When walking down Grand Case Boulevard by day, the forlorn ruins of some buildings awaiting repair might make you wonder how Grand Case could possibly be a culinary capital.
+Wandering Grand Case Boulevard by day, the forlorn ruins of some buildings awaiting repair might make you wonder how Grand Case could possibly be a culinary capital.

-But when the sun sets, the lights are twinkling, restaurant doors are wide open and people are out and about enjoying themselves, the whole place takes on a vibrant Caribbean charm.
+With twinkling lights, open restaurant doors and people out and about enjoying themselves, the whole strip glows with that irresistible, vibrant Caribbean charm.

 9) Visit Pinel Island